-2. From the navigation pane, click Dashboards > Create dashboard.
+2. From the navigation pane, click Dashboards > Create a dashboard.

 If you enter the dashboard name as “CloudWatch-Default,” your dashboard will be displayed on the CloudWatch home page.
 Alternatively, if you use the name “CloudWatch-Default-<Resource Group Name>,” the dashboard appears on the CloudWatch home page when you open the particular AWS resource group.

 4. As required, perform any of the following actions in the “Add to this dashboard” box:

 a.
 To add a graph to the dashboard: